 In John Ford’s sentimental westerns about ‘planting a garden’ in the desert, some soldier or farmer is always staring off into the future, as if posing for a future postage stamp.
 Then there’s Howard Hawks’ professional camaraderie movies, dominated by guys’ guys and guys’ gals, all of the same Hawksian stripe.
 Unless we’re talking about his endearingly Utopian The Big Sky, nothing matters to Hawks except the male unit.
 Change Hawks’ pilots or lawmen to whale hunters or Blackwater mercenaries, and his only concern would be ‘will the audience buy it?’

 Jacques Tourneur doesn’t just direct, he somehow shapes and forms his stories and characters in humanist, sensitive ways.
 His Val Lewton horror films brought scares into the lives of ordinary people, not crypt-keepers and morgue attendants.
 His Experiment Perilous tells the same story as Gaslight but with much more ambiguity.
 His Berlin Express regards a divided Berlin with a sadly misplaced optimism, and his Stars in My Crown almost solves the problem of the ‘faith-based’ western.
 And of course there’s Tourneur’s superlative noir Out of the Past, which takes a lushly romantic, fatalistic view of what Andrew Sarris called the ‘annihilating melodrama.’
 Canyon Passage gives us twenty vivid characters.
-There are definite villains and good guys, but also a wide spectrum of complainers, miscreants and hopeful folk in between.
-Everybody seems to be living a life that continues beyond the edges of the screen.
+There are definite villains and good guys but also a wide spectrum of complainers, miscreants and hopeful folk in between.
+Everybody seems to be living a life that continues outside the edges of the screen.